Measuring instruments: What are they and what are they for?

 The inch is divided into 16 parts, each of them equals 1/16 (a sixteen inch).

-In the industrial valve and pump sector, the vast majority of the most common valves and pumps are measured by their size in inches, and their pressure in pounds, since many of the standards and norms on which they are governed come from Anglo-Saxon norms (American or British)
+In the industrial valve and pump sector, the vast majority of the most common valve types and industrial pumps are measured by their size in inches, and their pressure in pounds, since many of the standards and norms on which they are governed come from Anglo-Saxon norms (American or British)

 Main technicalities